phac-nml/irida/doc/user/user/pipelines/index.md

 ![Add to cart button.](images/add-to-cart-button.png)

-Once you've added some samples to the cart, if you click the "Cart" button on the main navigation you will be updated to the cart page.
+Once you’ve added some samples to the cart, if you click the `Cart` button on the main navigation, you will be taken to the cart page.

 ![Pipeline Cart.](images/pipeline-launch-cart.png)